-Let us have a look into the kinds one by one.
+Let us have a look at the kinds one by one.

 If one opts to choose Grihastha Ashrama after Brahmacharya Ashrama, he is Upakurvana Brahmachari.
 Upakurvana Brahmachari maintains celibacy until his studies are over and Naishtika Brahmachari maintains celibacy for the whole of his life.

 A Naishtika Brahmachari should take resolve to maintain strict celibacy and should not give any room for carnal desires till his death.
-He should not even see women of age 10 to 50.
+Also, he should not even see women of age 10 to 50.
 Likewise, he should undertake to live with his Guru until death.
-He should maintain extreme sense-control (Indirya Nigraha).
-All Sense organs namely eyes, ears, mouth, nose, and body should be kept away from sensual pleasures.
+Moreover, he should maintain extreme control of his senses (Indirya Nigraha).
+In other words, He should keep all Sense organs namely the eyes, ears, mouth, nose, and body away from sensual pleasures.

 According to Vasista Smriti, he should hand over all his Bikhsha (food procured as alms) to his Guru and eats only what his Guru gives.
-He should never sleep on a cot.
-He should not use perfumes.
+Also, he should never sleep on a cot.
+Likewise, he should not use perfumes.

 Naishtika Brahmachari is otherwise known as Askalita Brahmachari.
 Skalitha means ‘that has slipped or escaped’.
-Askalita means ‘that has not been slipped or escaped’.
-A person who has not slipped in Brahmacharya is Askalita Brahmachari.
-It may be interpreted in yet another way; Askalita Brahmachari is one whose sexual fluid has not been slipped away from him.
+Askalita means ‘that has not slipped or escaped’.
+Therefore, a person who has not slipped in Brahmacharya is Askalita Brahmachari.
+The other interpretation is that Askalita Brahmachari is one whose sexual fluid has not slipped away from him.

 The other name of Naishtika Brahmachari is Nitya Brahmachari.
 Nitya means permanent.

-It is not a surprising fact that Lord Sri Krishna was a Nitya Brahmachari, though he kept himself in the company Gopikas.
+It is not a surprising fact that Lord Sri Krishna was a Nitya Brahmachari, though he kept himself in the company of Gopikas.
 In their earlier births, Gopikas were the devotees of the Lord.
-To fulfill their pious wishes of his devotees, the Lord allowed him to be loved and embraced.
-His love for them is pure and transcendental in nature.
+To fulfill the pious wishes of his devotees, the Lord allowed them to love and embrace.
+But his love for them is pure and transcendental in nature.
 For Him, they are devotees and there is no question of any carnal desires in him.
-Moreover, Lord Krishna has never attached himself in the ethereal body.
+Moreover, Lord Krishna has never attached himself to the ethereal body.

 Take the example of Sri Hanuman who is a Nitya Brahmachari.
-His tremendous strength and intellect are attributed to Brahmacharya.
+His tremendous strength and intellect are because of Brahmacharya.

 In India, there were hundreds and hundreds of Yogis and Saints who practiced celibacy and excelled in spirituality.
-Invariably all religions of India prescribe celibacy as their moral code of conduct.
+Moreover, all religions of India invariably prescribe celibacy as their moral code of conduct.

 But modern science has yet to understand the glory of celibacy.

-Celibacy helps the yogi to conserve the sexual energy and diverts it for spiritual development.
-It is the best instrument for spiritual progress.
-It boosts the practice of Pranayama and Yoga.
+Celibacy helps the yogi to conserve sexual energy and diverts it for spiritual development.
+Moreover, It is the best instrument for spiritual progress.
+Also, It boosts the practice of Pranayama and Yoga.

-Take the life of any founder of Religion like Sri Buddha, Sri Mahavira, Sri Jesus Christ, Sri Adi Sankara, Sri Ramanuja and the like.
+Take the life of a founder of any religion like Sri Buddha, Sri Mahavira, Sri Jesus Christ, Sri Adi Sankara, Sri Ramanuja, and the like.
+What is the common thread that connects them?
 They are all celibates.
+Right?
 Understand their power of influence which is the outcome of the strength of Celibacy.

 Mahatma Gandhi practiced Brahmacharya in his later part of life.
-His influence on people and others were due to the power of Celibacy.
-One could not ignore the influential power of speech delivered by Swami Vivekananda in the parliament of world religions.
+His influence on people and others was due to the power of Celibacy.
+Likewise, One could not ignore the influential power of speech delivered by Swami Vivekananda in the parliament of world religions.

-At the physical level, there is no wastage of energy.
-This conservation of energy improves health and immunity.
+At the physical level, there is no waste of energy.
+Also, his conservation of energy improves health and immunity.
 It fills the body with Ojas which is a form of energy that gives focus and vitality.
-The vitality generated by means of Celibacy helps the yogi to reach the next level.
+Moreover, the vitality generated by means of Celibacy helps the yogi to reach the next level.

 At the mental level, Brahmacharya improves focus and concentration.
-Other benefits include good memory, courage, and emotional stability.
-Negative mental tendencies like anger, passion, creed, worries, distractions, and irritability diminish and cease to exist.
-It improves confidence and will power.
-It generates internal peace and harmony.
-The intellect becomes sharper and more insightful.
+Likewise, Other benefits include good memory, courage, and emotional stability.
+Also, Negative mental tendencies like anger, passion, creed, worries, distractions, and irritability diminish and cease to exist.
+Besides, it improves confidence and willpower.
+Moreover, it generates internal peace and harmony.
+Hence, the intellect becomes sharper and more insightful.

-The words are insufficient to express the glory of Brahmacharya .
-It should be realized.
-The vitality and wisdom will increase million-fold.
+The words are insufficient to express the glory of Brahmacharya.
+One should realize this to understand its glory.
+The vitality and wisdom will increase a million-fold.

 Brahmacharya in Yoga